-Physical Requirements: We will be doing a lot of hiking on this course, as well as a 2-night ethnobotany survival camp that necessitates a challenging 3-hour hike with heavy packs, and one snorkeling trip through a kelp forest.
+Physical Requirements: We will be doing a lot of hiking on this course, including a 2-night ethnobotany survival camp that necessitates a challenging 3-hour hike with heavy packs, and one snorkeling trip through a kelp forest.
 Students must be able to swim, physically fit, comfortable being in a remote setting with no wifi or phone, and able to keep up with the group.

 Textbook: None required.

 The Ethnobotany course, held in early summer provides lots of berries, shoots, seaweeds and other native plant goodies to fuel us on our hikes and learning.
-We are privileged to work with local Huu-ay-aht cultural guide Stella Peters and also her Aunties Angie and Eunice Jo, who last year generously invited us to visit them at their remote Sarita estuary home.
+We are privileged to work with local Huu-ay-aht cultural guides such as Stella Peters and also her Auntie Angie Jo, who last year generously invited us to visit her at her remote Sarita estuary home.
 Stella took us on a memorable and poignant hike to the ancient village site of Keeha, where her ancestors are from.

-In 2013, the class held the ‘cordage olympics’, testing the strength of different cordages we made in class from traditional as well as modern materials.
+Our class has held the ‘cordage olympics’, testing the strength of different cordages we made from traditional as well as modern materials.
 Bull kelp (Nereocystis lutkeana) stipes did well, cattail (Typhus latifoli) was OK, but it was the stinging nettle (Urtica dioica) that won hands down.
 (Did you know that the English word ‘net’ is derived from ‘nettle’? – well, now you do….!).
 We have made short educational videos in collaboration with the local Bamfield school kids, focusing on native plant ID, Huu-ah-aht usage and stewardship practices, often including knowledge and practice from European or Asian traditions (for example, many plants like nettle, cattail and yarrow grow in many places/cultures around the globe).

-Seaweeds are a focus of the ethnobotany class and we enjoy a low tide and boat ride with renowned algae guru Louis Druehl to learn more about the botany and modern uses of these amazing organisims.
-We dry them in our classroom (with a very creative system), eat them dried/fresh/cooked, use them on our skin (Fucus makes a great sunscreen!), and learn about their medicinal and health properties.
-Our seaweed snorkel at Scott’s Bay is a highlight for many students, especially those from the prairies.
+Seaweeds are a focus of this ethnobotany class and we usually enjoy a low tide and boat ride with renowned algae guru Louis Druehl to learn more about the botany and modern uses of these amazing organisms.
+We dry them in our classroom (with a very creative system), eat them dried/fresh/cooked, use them on our skin (Fucus makes a great sunscreen!), and learn about their medicinal, culinary and health properties.
+Our seaweed snorkel is a highlight for many students, especially those from the prairies.